Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers

 \section{Experimental Evaluation}

-In this section, several experiments were designed to evaluate the proposed features as well as the proposed prediction system.
-The patients were splitted into two groups according to the disease nature, i.e., the acute patient group (26 subjects) and the chronic patient group (33 subjects), and experiments were conducted on both group separately.
-Since CAHAI score prediction is a typical regression problem, we used the root mean square error (RMSE) as the evaluation metric, and lower mean RMSE values indicate better performance.
+In this section, several experiments \xic{are} designed to evaluate the proposed features as well as the prediction systems.
+The patients \xic{are} splitted into two groups according to the disease nature, i.e., the acute patient group (26 subjects) and the chronic patient group (33 subjects). \xic{Experiments are} conducted on both group separately.

+Specifically for each group, leave one subject out cross validation(LOSO-CV) \xic{is} applied.
+That is, for a certain group (acute or chronic) with $n$ subjects, in each iteration $1$ subject was used as test set while the rest $n-1$ subjects were used for training.
+This procedure \xic{is} repeated $n$ times to test all the $n$ subjects and average prediction performance (i.e., the mean predicted CAHAI) will be reported.

+Since CAHAI score prediction is a typical regression problem, we \xic{use} the root mean square error (RMSE) as the evaluation metric, and lower mean RMSE values indicate better performance.